jigneshkapadiya/wordscounterapp/README.md

 ```
 here dump.xml is any file of the text located in the computer (e.g. D:/testfile/dump.xml)
 <br>
-hostname:port is name of the mongodb server host and the port. (e.g. localhost:27017  or localhost:27017,localhost:27020)
+hostname:port is name of the MongoDB server host and the port. (e.g. localhost:27017  or localhost:27017,localhost:27020)

 ### Contributions